 As an integral part of human services available to children, adolescents, adults and families, school psychologists function across multiple settings with a focus on educational institutions.

 They address diverse referral issues with varied services such as consultation, other social and emotional interventions, academic and behavioral interventions, psycho-educational assessment, in-service education, administrative services, research and evaluation and counseling.

 The primary distinction between school psychology and other areas of psychology is the additional focus on education.
 Our training in both education and psychology uniquely positions ours students to be able to coordinate educational, psychological and behavioral health services to all learners across their lifespans.

-Graduates go to work as school psychologists in a variety of school settings.
+Graduates go to work as school psychologists in a variety of private and public school settings.

 Coursework: Rosen functions, urban issues, academic and behavior assessment and interventions for school-aged students